Building Evidence on Employment Strategies (BEES) Project

 BEES Logo

-The purpose of the BEES project is to strengthen ACF’s understanding of effective interventions aimed at supporting individuals with low incomes find jobs, advance in the labor market, and improve their economic security.
+Many Americans struggle to find jobs, both when economic conditions are good and during periods of economic downturn, and even people who work steadily often have trouble making ends meet.
+Building Evidence on Employment Strategies or BEES, is a national study of innovative programs designed to boost employment and earnings among people with low incomes.
+The purpose of the BEES project is to strengthen ACF’s understanding of effective programs aimed at supporting individuals with low incomes find jobs, advance in the labor market, and improve their economic security.

-MDRC is the lead contractor; their partners include Abt Global and MEF Associates.
+MDRC is the lead contractor for the BEES project; their partners include Abt Global and MEF Associates.

-Points of contact: Megan Reid and Clare DiSalvo.
+Points of contact: Sarita Barton, Marie Lawrence, and Clare DiSalvo.

-BEES has registered the following impact evaluations on the American Economic Association’s Randomized Control Trials Registry:
+BEES is carrying out impact evaluations of the following programs and has registered each study on the American Economic Association’s Randomized Control Trials Registry:

 • Breaking Barriers San Diego